Jerome Murphy-O'Connor, O.P. - Nov. 11, 2013

 Please pray for the repose of Ernest S. Frerichs, who died on Monday, Nov.
 11, 2013 at the age of 88.

 A member of the CBA since 1976, Prof. Frerichs had a long and distinguished career at Brown University, from his initial appointment as Instructor in 1953 until his 1995 retirement as Professor of Religious Studies.

 For Brown University's announcement of Professor Frerich's passing, click here.

 Paul J. Achtemeier - Jan.
 29, 2013

-Please pray for the repose of the soul of Paul J. Achtemeier, Professor of Biblical Interpretation Emeritus at Union Presbyterian Seminary in Richmond, VA, who died on Jan.
+Please pray for the repose of Paul J. Achtemeier, Professor of Biblical Interpretation Emeritus at Union Presbyterian Seminary in Richmond, VA, who died on Jan.
 29, 2013.

 Born in 1927 in Lincoln, NE, Prof. Achtemeier received his doctorate (Th.D.) from Union Theological Seminary in New York.
 He also studied at Princeton Theological Seminary, Heidelberg University (Germany), and the University of Basel (Switzerland).
 Before going to Richmond to teach at Union, Prof. Achtemeier taught at Elmhurst College and the Graduate School of Ecumenical Studies of the World Council of Churches, Chateau de Bossey, Switzerland.

 He was an active member of the Catholic Biblical Association of America since 1973, and was the first Protestant elected president of the CBA (1984-85).
 He also served as treasurer, secretary, and president of the Society of Biblical Literature.